RedCarlos26/HIGTools/README.md

 - [Fabric Language Kotlin](https://www.curseforge.com/minecraft/mc-mods/fabric-language-kotlin)
 - Join the discord for more information on how to use.

-*Note: Please use the [latest devbuild](https://meteorclient.com/download?devBuild=latest) of meteor while using HIGTools to avoid any issues.*
+*Note: Please use the [latest devbuild](https://meteorclient.com/download?devBuild=latest) of meteor while using HighwayTools to avoid any issues.*

 ## Modules
 - AfkLogout